Home

 Woodturning is exhilarating.
-Seeing a from take shape as I guide the tools is nothing short of magical.
+Seeing a form take shape as I guide the tools is nothing short of magical.
 Long before I began turning wood, I knew my Lord and Savior placed his gift of creativity in me.
 I have written poetry, played music and I believe that I was uniquely made to create.
 Using these gifts He has given me brings me great pleasure.

 “In creating we mimic and pay homage to the Creator.”